Are you thinking of selling your rental property?

 Alternatively, if your tenants aren't interested or able to buy the house from you, they may be willing to help smooth the sale in return for a reduction in rent.
 For example, you may be able to negotiate with them to allow you to refurbish the property, ensure it's in a presentable condition and allow viewings.
 However, it's important to remember that even if they agree to do so, they could renege on this agreement at any time, and the law would be on their site regarding their right to 'quiet enjoyment' of their property.

 How quickly do you want to sell?
 It can be faster to sell to a fellow landlord or investor if you allow the tenant to stay.
 This is because you're selling an attractive proposition, provided the property is achieving a reasonable yield.

-Similarly, selling a vacant property can mean you’re losing out on monthly revenue from the rent, but you’re opening up the property to the whole home buying market.
-This makes it attractive to a wider group and could provide you with more potential purchasers.
+Similarly, selling a vacant property can mean you're losing out on monthly revenue from the rent, but you're opening up the property to the entire home-buying market.
+This makes it attractive to a broader group and could provide you with more potential purchasers.

 What will you decide?